spirodonfl/machi-koro/README.md

 ## Technology decisions / thoughts
 * WebComponents
 * Vanilla JS (Typescript)
+NOTE: TYPESCRIPT HAS A SERIOUS ISSUE WITH EXTENDING HTMLELEMENTS WHEN USING WEBCOMPONENTS W/ THE CONSTRUCTOR SUPER CALL BABEL + ESLINT ARE PROBABLY BETTER FOR RAW METAL
 * Polyfills only when necessary
 * Atomized (atomic) CSS (tailwind)
 * Online - PHP